d3netxer/osm-creating-historical-tiles/README.md

 $ vagrant init omnitom/osmbox
 $ vagrant up
 ```
+- The installed repos are located in the ~/opt directory

+- The openstreetmap-carto repo should be updated to reflect the latest styling changes. do into the ~/opt/openstreetmap-carto/ directory and use the command: git pull origin

 (username and password is 'vagrant' for virtual machine)

 ## The overall process